Butterfly Monitoring Volunteer

 The natural world isn’t just something for us to enjoy; it sustains us.
 The fragmentation of landscapes and isolation of habitat patches puts our very survival and prosperity under threat, which is why we work to reconnect these broken links.
 Through consultation conducted by Kent Wildlife Trust (Nature’s Sure Connected) the conservation community have helped us prioritise four key questions that will help us understand whether landscape-scale conservation is working across Kent and beyond.
 One of these questions is about connectivity - is the landscape joined-up well enough for wildlife to move from one place to another?

 Butterflies can only move through the landscape when suitable connections exist, and this means that monitoring them can help us determine if the work we do means that habitats are becoming more joined-up again.
 The State of the UK’s Butterflies 2015 report found that 76% of the UK’s resident butterflies have declined in abundance and occurrence over the last four decades.
-These are very worrying statistics, not only for butterflies but also for the large number of plants and animals that depend on them for food, pollination and other essential functions.
-Without connected habitat butterflies can’t disperse safely and with this lack of habitat are likely not to survive.
+These are very worrying statistics, not only for butterflies but also because of what this tells us about the broken links in our environment and the consequences for the natural environment.

 How can I help?